 New Applicants can fill out an application and show income documentation at the McLaren Lodge Registration Desk.
 You will need to provide proof of residency and show documentation verifying your income.

 Renewing applicants can email the signed Scholarship Agreement and Liability Waiver Form with scanned copies of their income and eligibility verification to Lillian.email@example.com.

 You will be contacted within 1 week of applying to inform you of your scholarship status.
 Scholarships are not retro-active.
 Please contact Lillian Bautista at 415-831-2717 or at Lillian.firstname.lastname@example.org for more information.

 1. Residency: Applicants can prove eligibility by providing a picture identification matching the name on a utility bill.

-2. Low Income Determination: Applicants can prove eligibility by providing one of the following documents:
+2. Applicants can prove income eligibility by providing: